hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-Make sure the `@Repository` and `CrudRepository` are imported from the package `jakarta.data`.
+Ensure that both `@Repository` and `CrudRepository` are imported from the `jakarta.data` package.

-Execute the following command to build the project.
+To build the project, run:

 ```bash
 ./gradlew build
 ```

-After the build progress is complete, expand the' *build/classes*' folder.
-Besides the `CustomerRepository`, a `CustomerRepository$Intercepted` file will be generated.
-Open it directly in IDEA, and it will be decompiled into Java source code.
+Once the build completes, navigate to the *build/classes* directory.
+In addition to the `CustomerRepository` class, you will find a generated `CustomerRepository$Intercepted` file.
+You can open this file in your IDE (such as IntelliJ IDEA), where it will be decompiled into readable Java source code.

 ```java
 @Generated